 But flight experience, while critical, is just one facet of the fellowship.
 It must be supplemented with adequate grounding in the administrative, academic and research components of a flight program and Emergency Medicine training program at a major university teaching hospital.
 The Med Flight Fellowship includes training in all of these areas.
 Our fellows participate in the Medical Director courses at the AMTC conference, and take part in the collaborative and translational research available at our Big 10 campus affiliated with the nationally regarded UW School of Medicine and Public Health.

 The fellowship is sufficiently flexible to allow for exploration of individual interests.
-Further education at the master’s level (MPH or M.S.) is also available at the UW based on individual interests, and may be worked out in advance.
+Further education at the master’s level (MPH or MS) is also available at the UW based upon individual interests and may be worked out in advance.